^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Among the muscles of the tongue, paired, striated, distinguish their own muscles and muscles, beginning on the bones of the skeleton (skeletal muscles).
-The native muscles of the tongue begin and end within the tongue, and the skeletal muscles have a bone beginning.
+Among the muscles of the tongue, paired, striated, there are intrinsic muscles and muscles that start on the bones of the skeleton (skeletal muscles).
+Intrinsic muscles of the tongue start and end within the tongue, and skeletal muscles have a bony origin.

 Skeletal muscles of the tongue